sigurdga/django-by-errors/doc/index.rst

 from the ``ListView`` model class of the ``django.views.generic`` module.

 Have a look in the browser.
 The functionality is the same, the code a bit shorter.
-But you should know how to write this yourself as we did in the first version of it.
+You may need the old syntax from time to time, so you should know that an old and more flexible syntax exists.

 Your second view: Food details
 ==============================